camdowney/neutro/README.md

 ## Rules of Render
 ### Rendering elements vs. components
-The 'tag' property dictates whether an object renders a standard element or a component.
+The "tag" property dictates whether an object renders a standard element or a component.
 When a standard HTML tag is specified, any other properties of the object are applied directly to that element.
 This may include regular attributes or even event listeners.
 When a component is specified, however, any other properties of the object will be sent as parameters to the function of that component.

 Tags may also be omitted from objects entirely, in which case a div will be rendered.